 Heather L. Richardson is a litigation partner in Gibson, Dunn & Crutcher's Los Angeles office.
 Her practice focuses on health care, insurance, and class action matters.
 She has extensive experience in state and federal court at both the trial and appellate level, as well as in both domestic and international arbitrations.

 Ms. Richardson has represented health plans and plan sponsors in a variety of lawsuits, arbitrations, and government inquiries on a wide range of issues including reimbursement policy, coverage determinations, quality of care, pharmacy benefits, and provider contracting.
-Some of Ms. Richardson's recent matters for health plans include:

 - Securing a $37.4 million jury verdict against a group of surgery centers found liable for fraud, interference with contract, and unjust enrichment.